 Awards and Grants

 There is no uniform treatment for all grants.
 Most grants & awards are likely to be regarded as taxable income although there are exceptions.
-Where there is any doubt it is advisable to seek confirmation from the grant provider, the Revenue Commissioners or an accountant.
+Where there is any doubt it is advisable to seek confirmation from the grant provider, the Revenue Commissioners or a tax advisor/ accountant.

 Some general points to note are: